 Our permit amendment requires that any private school request for lead sampling be submitted to the District no later than November 1, 2019.
 We require a written request from a school official to assist the school in developing a sampling plan and to test the water for lead at the most commonly used drinking fountains and water bottle fill stations, as well as, cafeteria and food preparation areas.
 A template (WORD) is provided for authorized school district or individual school administrators to request testing in writing.

 We completed lead and copper testing under the Lead and Copper Rule (LCR) in more than 50 pre-selected homes throughout our treated water service area.
 The results met federal and state requirements and were well below the EPA’s action level.
 The testing targeted high risk homes based on the age of construction.
-See the results from our Lead and Copper Rule Testing Program conducted in June 2016.
+See the latest results from our Lead and Copper Rule Testing Program.